marcjulianschwarz/obsidian-podcast-note/README.md

 More settings and features will be explained further down.

 ## How to use it
-You can add a new podcast note by opening the command pallete (cmd + p) and selecting "Add Podcast Note".
+You can add new podcast notes by opening the command pallete (cmd + p) and searching for "Podcast Note" commands:
+### Add Podcast Note
 A prompt will open where you can enter the URL for the podcast you want to take notes on.
 Of course you can also specify a keyboard shortcut to trigger the prompt.

+### Add Podcast Notes from selection
+This command will only be visible in editor mode.
+Make sure you have text selected which contains markdown links to podcast episodes.
+Running the command will create new podcast notes for every url in the selected text.
+It will also automatically link these notes.

 ### Supported Podcast services
 So far these podcast services are supported:
 - Apple Podcast